MicrosoftDocs/power-platform/power-platform/admin/restrict-access-online-trusted-ip-rules.md

 <a name="BKMK_CreateTrustedIPRule"></a>

 ## Create a location based restriction
 Access restriction is set using Azure Active Directory (AD) Conditional Access and the Trusted IPs feature of Azure Multi-Factor Authentication.
+For the cloud app, select **Common Data Service** to control access to model-driven apps in Dynamics 365 (such as Dynamics 365 Sales and Dynamics 365 Customer Service).

 See:
 - [Getting started with conditional access to Azure AD](https://azure.microsoft.com/documentation/articles/active-directory-conditional-access-azuread-connected-apps/)